 Broccoli and Cauliflower

 A longtime favorite in our family of broccoli enthusiasts, this soup gets a thick, creamy base from pureed white beans or tofu.
 The addition of green peas at the end of cooking time brightens the color and heightens the flavor of the soup.
-This is great served with many kinds of wraps or sandwiches, or with a colorful main dish salad such as Taco Salad.
+This is great served with many kinds of wraps or sandwiches.
 Recipe from Plant Power: Transform Your Kitchen, Plate, and Life with More Than 150 Fresh and Flavorful Vegan Recipes by Nava Atlas. ©2014, published by HarperOne, reprinted by permission.
 Photos by Hannah Kaminsky.

 This simple stir-fry of baked tofu and broccoli is enlivened with an easy, orange-flavored sauce.
 For a tempting Asian-style meal, pair this with Vegetable Lo Mein, and serve with a platter of raw vegetables on the side.
 Photos by Evan Atlas.